dtcristo/rust-rollup-template/template/README.md

 ## What does each file do?

 - `Cargo.toml` contains the standard Rust metadata.
 You put your Rust dependencies in here.
-You must change this file with your details (name, description, version, authors, categories)

 - `package.json` contains the standard npm metadata.
 You put your TypeScript dependencies in here.
-You must change this file with your details (author, name, version)

 - `rollup.config.js` contains the Rollup configuration.
-You shouldn't need to change this, unless you have very special needs.

 - The `src` folder contains your Rust code.

-- The `web` folder contains your TypeScript code (`index.ts` is used to hook everything into Rollup, you don't need to change it).
+- The `web` folder contains your TypeScript code (`index.ts` is used to hook everything into Rollup).

 - The `tests` folder contains your Rust unit tests.